-If the stock does poorly, however, the investor won’t be able to convert the security to stock and will only have the yield to show for his or her investment.
-But unlike stock, convertible bonds can only fall so far – providing the issuing company remains solvent—since they have a specific maturity date at which time investors will receive their principal.
-In this sense, convertible bonds have more limited downside than common stocks.
+If the stock does poorly, however, the investor might not be able to convert the security to stock and will only have the yield to show for their investment.
+But unlike stock, convertible bonds can only fall so far—provided the issuing company remains solvent—since they have a specific maturity date when investors will receive their principal.
+In this sense, convertible bonds have a more limited downside than common stocks.

 Example of How a Convertible Bond Works

-On the other hand, let’s say that Acme’s stock weakens during the life of the security – rather than rising to $60, it falls to $25.
-In this case, the investor wouldn’t convert– since the stock price is less than the conversion price—and would hold on to the security until maturity as though it were a straight corporate bond.
-In this example, the investor receives $250 in income over the five-year period, and then receives his or her $1000 back upon the bond’s maturity.
+On the other hand, suppose the ABC Company's stock weakens during the life of the security.
+Rather than rising to $60, it falls to $25.
+In this case, the investor wouldn’t convert–the stock price is less than the conversion price—and would hold on to the security until maturity as though it were a corporate bond.
+In this example, the investor receives $250 in income over the five-year period and then receives their $1,000 back upon the bond’s maturity.

 How to Invest in Convertible Bonds

-These products can provide an element of diversification and upside potential relative to traditional bond portfolios but are not necessarily the best way to diversify for someone whose portfolio is primarily invested in stocks.
+Keep in mind that large portfolios of convertible securities, which funds and ETFs represent, tend to track the stock market fairly closely over time.
+As such, they perform more like high-dividend equity funds.
+These products can provide an element of diversification and upside potential relative to traditional bond portfolios, but are not necessarily the best way to diversify for someone whose portfolio is primarily invested in stocks.